 For many types of cancer, there are tests that detect cancer at an early stage when it's curable, before symptoms appear.

-Prepare Cervical smears Andbreast imaging X-rays in women andcolonoscopy Examples of screening tests that many people are familiar with that help diagnose early cancer.
+studies show that Cervical smears orbreast imaging X-rays in women andcolonoscopy Examples of screening tests that many people are familiar with that help diagnose early cancer.
 Unfortunately, there are no tests for early diagnosis of ovarian cancer.
 Diagnostic testing for ovarian cancer is usually done after symptoms appear.

 It is important to be aware and check up regularlyTo communicate with your health care provider When you notice something unusual.
 Because ovarian cancer symptoms vary, it's also important to discuss persistent symptoms that last for more than two to three weeks with your health care provider.